kammitama5/kammitama5.github.io/_posts/2021-5-28-Friday-May-28th.md

 <img src="/images/gladyswest.png" width="500">

+## Who is Dr. Gladys West
+- Her Mathematical models are integral to the development of GPS.
+You can read more about her [here](https://en.wikipedia.org/wiki/Gladys_West).
+- For many years, she thought her work was unremarkable, even though she has been incredibly hardworking, and broke so many barriers.
+Her work was rediscovered and celebrated, and she was selected by BBC as one of the 100 Women of 2018.
+For many years, she was a hidden figure, but her remarkable and pioneering work has fortunately been celebrated all over the world.
+Her contributions are invaluable.

 ## What's next?
 - I have work to do for research, so I'm probably going to do that later this evening, and then work on my MSR work this weekend, too.
 - But for now, I just feel really grateful, and happy.
 Part of my congratulations and a bit about me, as I was introduced to Dr. Gladys as one of two